ZG5991/postbored/resources/design_document.md

 ## API

-**User Model**

-      User Model
-      String userEmail - email of the logged in user List<String> postHistory - a list of Post objects stored by their IDs List<String> commentHistory - a list of Comment objects stored by their IDs

 **Post Model**

-      String postingUserEmail - see above
-      String timeSent - LocalDateTime of when the post was originally posted or edited String postTitle - title of the post, entered when creating or editing String postContent - main body of the post, entered when creating or editing String postID - Unique ID of the specific post generated when the post is created String topic - topic ENUM to be selected when creating a new post, default to GENERAL
+      String posterID - cognito email of the poster String posterName - display name of the poster LocalDateTime datePosted - LocalDateTime of when the post was originally posted or edited String postTitle - title of the post, entered when creating or editing String postContent - main body of the post, entered when creating or editing String postID - Unique ID of the specific post generated when the post is created String topic - topic ENUM to be selected when creating a new post, default to GENERAL Integer likesCounter - number of 'likes' on the post List<String> - comments - list of commentIDs tied to this post

 **Comment Model**

-      String commentingUserEmail - see above
-      String timeSent - LocalDateTime of when the comment was originally posted or edited String commentContent - main body of the comment, entered when creating or editing String commentID - Unique ID of the specific comment generated when the post is created String postID - see above
+      String commentID - Unique ID of the specific comment generated when the post is created String commenterID - cognito email of the commenter String commenterName - display name of the commenter String commentContent - main body of the comment, entered when creating or editing LocalDateTime timePosted - LocalDateTime of when the comment was originally posted or edited

-## Post-A-Post Endpoint
+## NewPost Endpoint

     Accepts POST requests to /posts
     From the main page